iter8-tools/iter8/mkdocs/docs/user-guide/tasks/collect.md

     - url: https://example.com
 ```

-Generate load and collect built-in metrics for two app versions.
+Generate load and collect built-in metrics for two versions of an app.
 ```yaml
 - task: gen-load-and-collect-metrics
   with: